becarpenter/asaguide/README.md

-# animaproto
+# asaguide
-Anima signaling protocol
+Autonomic Service Agent guidelines

 This repository is for an IETF effort and falls under IETF rules: see http://www.ietf.org/about/note-well.html